 Lautrec’s culinary style is influenced by European cuisine.
 Using the finest ingredients found locally and internationally, Chef Butterworth and her team carefully prepare ingredients with whimsy and comfort in mind, to create a truly unique and approachable Five-Star / Five-Diamond dining experience.

 The menu is a prix-fixe format which welcomes guests to create their own four-course menu.
 Guests looking to opt out of decision making can rely upon Chef Butterworth and our resident Sommelier’s evening recommendations and dine from our nine-course Chef’s Tasting menu.
 Caviar, champagne and a selection of artisanal cheeses are offered a la carte to heighten the experience.

 The word “experience” is used frequently when describing Lautrec, because the Tasting Menu format, rich atmosphere and exceptional customer service lend itself to an evening of gastronomical entertainment rather than an evening meal.

 Discover why Lautrec is the region's premier dining experience by viewing the Tasting Menus (samples*):

 Reservations are strongly recommended.
 Children under the age of 12 may find our cuisine and style of service a bit grown-up for their taste; however, a young adult menu is available upon request.
 Proper attire is business casual.
 To preserve the elegant setting, denim and athletic wear are not permitted.
-Although, service progresses at the speed of the guest, please be aware that dinner at Lautrec is an experience and as such we request that a minimum of two hours be allotted to ensure that it is enjoyed in its entirety.
+Dinner service progresses at the speed of the guest.
+Please be aware that dinner at Lautrec is an experience that can expedite in an hour (four-courses) or fill an evening with memories that will last a lifetime.

 Chef de Cuisine